CKs-Technology-News/PrivacyTools/README.md

 ## [WebDAV](#webdav)
-- [Cyberduck](https://cyberduck.io/) - Libre server and cloud storage browser with WebDAV support that supports Windows and MacOS. - **controversial**
-- [Duplicacy](https://duplicacy.com/) - Support for WebDAV as a backup target, it works for Windows, Mac and Linux. - **controversial**
 - [Duplicati](https://github.com/duplicati/duplicati) - WebDAV as a backup target, currently for Windows, Mac and Linux.
-- [FileZilla Pro](https://filezillapro.com/how-to-connect-to-webdav/) - File-transfer tool that supports many protocols, including WebDAV, it works with Windows, Mac and Linux. - **controversial**
-- [Mountain Duck](https://mountainduck.io/) - WebDAV as a disk, that supports Windows and MacOS. - **controversial**
 - [WinSCP](https://winscp.net/eng/docs/webdav) - SFTP Windows client that also supports WebDAV.
 - [davfs2](https://savannah.nongnu.org/projects/davfs2) - Allows mounting a WebDAV server as a local filesystem, for Linux only.